THE VELOCIPEDE - LALLEMENT’S or MICHAUX’s?

 Bicycle Historian David Herlihy notes that Pierre Lallement claims to have originated the idea of the Velocipede in 1862 in Nancy, Eastern France.
 At the time he was employed helping to construct children’s tricycles and perambulators.
 Lallement recounted that he saw a man pass by on a Draisine, and after much thought came upon the idea of a two wheeled machine with rotary cranks attached to the front hub.

 He moved to Paris soon after this and found employment with a children’s vehicle manufacturer.
 Lallement claims he built a bicycle prototype in his spare time, which he completed in 1863.
 He learned to ride his machine in the shop’s long corridor before taking to the boulevards ‘and all the people saw it.’

-In 1865 Lallement emigrated to America, where in 1866 he filed a patent for a pedal-driven bicycle as shown above.
+In 1865 Lallement emigrated to America, where in 1866 he filed a patent for a pedal-driven bicycle.

 PIERRE MICHAUX CLAIM

 Historian D. Herlihy has noted some discrepancies relating to the Michaux claim as inventor(s) of the Velocipede.
 In 1893 Henry Michaux in a letter to the Parisian newspaper ‘L’Eclair’, stated that his father Pierre on receipt of a broken Draisine in 1861, suggested to his older son Ernest to add pedals to the front wheel.
 Ernest immediately followed his father’s request and the velocipede was born.